GUINEA PIG Care – everything you should know

 Fighting

 Fighting can occur in any guinea pig pairing or group, but some combinations may predispose this behaviour more than others.
 Generally, the most straightforward pairing is two females.
-Still, some individual females are very stroppy, and although they may be happy with a female that they have grown up with, they may not ever accept another new female.
+Still, some individual females are very stroppy, and although they may be happy with a female they have grown up with, they may never accept another new female.
 Such females may accept a neutered male partner if introduced with care.
 Males can bond for life, but this is generally achieved by purchasing two brothers who have grown up together.
 However, two non-related baby males may be happy together if the personalities work together well.
 The main problem with males is if you get two dominant individuals, each trying to be the boss, and neither is willing to back down.
 Such a pairing will not succeed and usually ends with severe fighting.

 Castration will not resolve male/male fighting.
 For some guinea pigs that are sparring at each other rather than fighting, it may be possible to settle them down.
 Sometimes, taking them for a run in the car in a carrier and then into a neutral area for a while can help, or changing the accommodation completely to allow more room, and maybe the addition of two or three houses that can be used to hide away in can reduce tensions.
 On other occasions, giving all guinea pigs concerned a thorough bath can work well, or smearing a tiny amount of Vic Vapour Rub or Olbas Oil onto their rumps (just above where their tail would have been) can work wonders.
 The film clip below illustrates how a bonded pair of males can still get on each other’s nerves from time to time, but this is normal, and so long as it does not lead to actual serious fighting, it can be ignored.